csarigumba/aws_serverles_architecture_patterns/storage-first-pattern/README.md

 The developers can configure a dead-letter-queue in the receiving SQS for seamless error handling.
 By directly integrating API Gateway to SQS, developers can increase application reliability while reducing lines of code.

 This pattern allows for a high volume of incoming traffic even if the backend services are not scalable.

+Use-case:

+- Supports high volume of traffic regardless if the backend services can support or not.
+- Converting synchronous to asynchronous requests.

+Benefits

+- Low latency since requests are acknowledged automatically.
+- Backend services can scale based on the number of messages in the queue.

 ## Architecture